TheM1ddleM1n/JavascriptPrograms/CONTRIBUTING.md

 # Contributing to JavascriptPrograms

 First off a thank you!
-Every contribution helps make this repo a better resource for everyone learning JavaScript.
+Every contribution helps make this repo a better resource for everyone learning how to code JavaScript.

 ---